Skip to main content

 Design & Methods

-• Research Question: Among adults with acute myocardial infarction and haemoglobin 7–10 g/dL, is a restrictive red blood cell transfusion strategy non-inferior to a liberal transfusion strategy for 30-day major adverse cardiovascular events?
+• Research Question: Whether a restrictive transfusion strategy is non-inferior to a liberal transfusion strategy for 30-day MACE in AMI patients with haemoglobin 7–10 g/dL.

 • Population: